odinakazy/Moviemania/README.md

-Moviemania APP
-A place for comfort and relaxation
+Moviemania APp , A place for comfort and relaxation